chef/chef-web-docs/content/dsl_custom_resource.md

 Working With Properties
 --------

-The Custom Resource DSL includes several helper methods for accessing and manipulating the properties values defined within a custom resource.
+The Custom Resource DSL includes several helper methods for accessing and manipulating the values of properties defined within a custom resource.

 ### new_resource.property